rmw/enum_ref_table/README.markdown

 [referential integrity][foreigner].

-This plugin implements a different strategy which solves the above problems - each enum is defined by a table with `id` and `value` columns, which defines the values and the integers they map to.
+This plugin implements a different strategy which solves the above problems - each enum_ref is defined by a table with `id` and `value` columns, which defines the values and the integers they map to.
 Altering the values can be done with simple DML statements, which do not require rebuilding any tables.